Gmail Mail Merge 2026: Complete Guide + Why LinkedIn Authority Makes It Convert

 How ConnectSafely Warms Up Your Email Outreach

 ConnectSafely helps you build the LinkedIn authority that makes every email you send more effective.
-At $39/month, it is purpose-built for B2B professionals who want inbound leads — not just outbound volume.
+At from USD $10/month, it is purpose-built for B2B professionals who want inbound leads — not just outbound volume.

 What ConnectSafely does: It helps you create a consistent LinkedIn presence that attracts your ideal prospects.
 When those prospects see your name in their inbox later, they already trust you.